 What type of BB gun would be best for the child?

-Initially, you’ll want to get a low-powered model which accommodates a .177 round.
+Initially, you’ll want to get a low-powered model that accommodates a .177 round.
 There are a few things you should consider when looking for a beginner BB gun:

 - It should be relatively easy to use